OPCFoundation/UA-CloudDashboard/README.md

 # OpcUaWebDashboard
-A cloud-based, dockerized dashboard for displaying OPC UA PubSub telemetry data, read directly from an Azure IoT Hub or an MQTT broker.
-It supports both JSON and binary payloads.
+A cloud-based, dockerized dashboard for displaying OPC UA PubSub telemetry data, read directly from an Azure IoT Hub or from an MQTT broker.
+It supports both JSON and binary payloads as well as OPC UA Complex Types decoding.

 ## Installation